The Industry’s Most Valuable OASIS Certification

 The online course combines interactive online education with printed materials and webinars to maximize understanding of OASIS concepts.
-Candidates participating in the September 2017 offering of the COQS course will receive a free copy of Fazzi’s “Field Guide to OASIS-C2 Data Collection”.
+Candidates participating in this offering of the COQS course will receive a free copy of Fazzi’s “Field Guide to OASIS-D Data Collection”.
 This guide in combination with other course handouts will provide all of the reference material needed to sit for the COQS examination.

 How was the COQS developed?

 Developed, reviewed, beta tested and psychometrically analyzed by industry leading OASIS experts, the COQS is an accurate and important measure of OASIS proficiency.
 Here is how it was developed:

 - Phase 1: Exam questions are written by two Fazzi OASIS experts.
 150 total questions are written for a goal of a 100 question exam.

 - Phase 2: The Fazzi expert review panel reviews the test questions and provides input on questions and responses.
 This input is sent back to the expert writers for review and revisions.

 - Phase 3: The Beta Test is administered to a beta group of 25 clinicians with proven advanced OASIS knowledge.
 Construct validity is measured for each test question using question response rates (% correct/incorrect) and through feedback collected from testers.
 Questions with an incorrect response rate of 50% or higher are automatically eliminated.
 All other questions are reviewed based on feedback provided.